ciplogic/CleanupRoses/docs/LiveSteps.md

 8:58 Cleanup (still WIP) switch case with removing redundancies.

 For example duplicate switch case cases and remove true/false if branches

+9:15 work on a mini-class to extract named logic to be out of UpdatesLogic.

+This class will be committed first to see integration later.
+This class uses generics just to say that I can use generics.
+It is not mandatory